Financial Planning For Physicians

 Healthcare professionals understand that the treatment programs they deliver are based on a thorough analysis of their patients’ symptoms, pre-existing conditions, and health risk factors.

 Healthcare professionals understand that the treatment programs they deliver are based on a thorough analysis of their patients’ symptoms, pre-existing conditions, and health risk factors.
 Yet, their long-term financial wellness is often put on the line.
 Lack of time, in addition to the unique financial challenges faced by physicians, warrant a visit to a specialist.

 Many physicians start their careers with significant educational debt.
 According to the Association of American Medical Colleges, among medical school graduates, the average student loan debt was over $190,000 in 2018.
 Added to other obligations such as car loans, mortgage payments, and credit cards, physicians can find themselves with ten or more years of aggregated monthly payments of thousands of dollars.

 Conducting a cash flow analysis that can generate a budget can help you allocate income to everyday expenses, debt payments, and long-term savings.
 By doing so, you might also discover methods to prioritize debt payments, for example, accelerating payments for loans with higher interest rates.

 All physicians have malpractice insurance, which can cost tens of thousands of dollars every year.
 But your employer likely does not provide assistance in helping you choose providers and coverage levels.

 While some financial planners will have a license to sell malpractice insurance and be skilled at recomming insurance carriers that meet their coverage needs and budget, be wary of recommendations if the planner is getting compensated for the products they recommend.
-This misaligned interest between client and planner is one of the reasons that at Zoe all of the advisors in our network are fee-only.
+This misaligned interest between client and planner is one of the reasons that at Zoe all of the advisors in our network are fiduciary.